Jacob Blake Shares Message From His Hospital Bed, Says He’s Feeling ‘Nothing But Pain’

 “Stick together, make some money, make everything easier for our people out there, man, because there’s so much time that’s been wasted.”

-Video recorded by someone at the scene of the shooting showed the Black man being pursued by police officers as he moved toward his car, with the officers opening fire as Blake opened the door and reached into the car.
+Video recorded by someone at the scene of the shooting showed the Black man being pursued by police officers as he moved toward his car, with the officers opening fire as Blake opened the door and reached into the vehicle.
 Blake’s children were in the car at the time, and witnesses at the scene said that he had been trying to break up a fight between two women.

-The incident led to outrage and built on the already nationwide protests that had erupted after the killing of George Floyd in Minneapolis, with many calling for the officers involved to be fired and face charges.
+The incident led to outrage and built on the nationwide protests that had erupted after the killing of George Floyd in Minneapolis, with many calling for the officers involved to be fired and face charges.
 Protests turned violent in Kenosha in the days after the incident, with a teenager from neighboring Illinois being accused of opening fire on protesters with a rifle that he had brought to protect property, killing two people.

 As The Inquisitr reported, Blake had previously been handcuffed to his hospital bed while recovering from his wounds.
 As the BBC reported earlier this week, he also made a court appearance from his hospital bed, pleading not guilty to criminal charges that had been filed prior to the shooting incident.

 The Wisconsin man is accused of criminal trespass, sexual assault, and disorderly conduct based on allegations from a former girlfriend.